lsst-sqre/sqr-034/index.rst

 ------

 Production instance running at the Summit (Chile).
-The Summit EFD data is replicated to the USDF production instance for project wide access.
+The Summit EFD data is replicated to the USDF production instance.

 Intended audience: Observers and Commissioning team.